facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 error specifically about this telling them why and they will merely need to conform to these restrictions, often via use of the MaybeOwned state.

-One may note that this is in fact the main reason for the existance of the otherwise quite similar Borrowed and MaybeOwned state.
+One may note that this is in fact the main reason for the existence of the otherwise quite similar Borrowed and MaybeOwned state.
 For systems that don't require this stricter ruleset, those states are functionally identical (although still not interchangable).
 For the most part, developers should not need to know